 This course is concerned with advanced topics in particle processing, especially in relation to the coal and minerals industries.
 Following a general introduction to mineral processing, particle characterisation and particle-fluid interactions, the course provides a flux curve treatment of gravity separation, flotation and thickening circuits.
 Students gain a unique and fundamental appreciation of the governing principles.

 This course replaces the following course(s): CHEE6007.
 Students who have successfully completed CHEE6007 are not eligible to enrol in CHEE6600.

 On successful completion of the course students will be able to:

-4. To apply the advanced particle processing concepts and unit operations to a range of industrially important processes in the fields of mineral processing, ceramics, paints, food processing, and pharmaceuticals.
+2. Apply the fundamental particle processing concepts and unit operations to a range of industrially important processes in the fields of mineral processing, ceramics, paints, food processing, and pharmaceuticals

-5. To apply mathematics and science basic principles in the solution of problems associated with mineral processing, ceramics, paints, food processing and pharmaceuticals.
+3. Apply mathematics and science basic principles in the solution of problems associated with mineral processing, ceramics, paints, food processing and pharmaceuticals

 CHEE2945 (previously CHEE2940)

 Written Assignment: Assignment #2

 Face to Face On Campus 2 hour(s) per Week for Full Term starting in week 1

 Face to Face On Campus 2 hour(s) per Week for Full Term